Isometric Incompatibility in Growing Elastic Sheets

-\textit{First observation: Disc topology--} We start by numerically computing the energy-minimizing shapes of a circular disc endowed with a reference metric of radially-increasing positive Gaussian curvature, while growing the system so that the total reference curvature $\bar K_T\equiv\int \bar K\,d\bar S$ crosses $4\pi$ (Fig.~\ref{fig:discgrowth}; see SM~\cite{SM2025}).
+\textit{First observation: Disk topology—}We start by numerically computing the energy-minimizing shapes of a circular disk endowed with a reference metric of radially increasing positive Gaussian curvature, while growing the system so that the total reference curvature $\bar K_T\equiv\int \bar K\,d\bar S$ crosses $4\pi$ (Fig.~\ref{fig:Fig1}; see SM~\cite{SM2025} ).
 For $\bar K_T<4\pi$, the shapes are smooth and axisymmetric.
 As $\bar K_T\to 4\pi$, the boundary normals collapse toward a common direction and the boundary curvature grows sharply.
 For $\bar K_T>4\pi$, the minimizing shapes break the axial symmetry, suggesting a geometric horizon at $\bar K_T=4\pi$.
 This observation raises a central question: why does an open surface, despite its free boundary, develop a geometric horizon once $\bar K_T$ reaches $4\pi$, and what are the geometric and mechanical consequences of growth beyond this horizon?

-\textit{Growth model and geometry--} To address this question and gain analytical insight, we turn to a tractable model in which a surface grows from a closed ring in an axisymmetric manner while maintaining \emph{constant} Gaussian curvature.
-The domain, with cylindrical topology, is then defined by the coordinates $(u,v)$ with $u$ being $2\pi$-periodic, and $v$ along the growth direction, thus $\mathcal{M}=[0,2\pi)\times[-v_0,v_0]$ (see Fig.~\ref{fig:PatternFormation} and End Matter).
+\textit{Growth model and geometry—}To address this question and gain analytical insight, we turn to a tractable model in which a surface grows from a closed ring in an axisymmetric manner while maintaining \emph{constant} Gaussian curvature.
+The domain, with cylindrical topology, is then defined by the coordinates $(u,v)$ with $u$ being $2\pi$-periodic, and $v$ along the growth direction, thus $\mathcal{M}=[0,2\pi)\times[-v_0,v_0]$ (see Fig.~\ref{fig:Fig2} and End Matter).
 The symmetry allows us to define $v$ to measure the distance from the equator, thus the target metric induced by this growth protocol is

 The Gaussian curvature is $\bar{K}=-{\Phi''}/{\Phi}$, and the constant curvature growth protocol with $K_0 = 1/R_0^2$ leads to $\Phi(v) = \frac{A}{\sqrt{K_0}} \cos(\sqrt{K_0} v)$, with $A = P/(2\pi R_0)$ and $P$ the equator's perimeter.
 The case $A<1$ resembles a North-American football, while $A=1$ yields a South-American football (see SM~\cite{SM2025}).
-We are interested in $A>1$, as shown in Fig.~\ref{fig:PatternFormation}.
+We are interested in $A>1$, as shown in Fig.~\ref{fig:Fig2}.
 The first hint of a horizon appears in the isometric embedding of this sheet as a surface of revolution.
-Upon searching for a configuration in the form $\mathbf{X}(u,v)=\big(\phi(v)\cos u,\;\phi(v)\sin u,\;\psi(v)\big)$, with $a=\abar$ we find
+Upon searching for a configuration in the form $\mathbf{X}(u,v)=\big(\phi(v)\cos u,\;\phi(v)\sin u,\;\psi(v)\big)$, with $a=\bar{a}$ we find